 It also implies that my booking is a binding contract. 🚩

 Now I know you’re not supposed to believe everything you read on the internet but sometimes… nope, there’s no excuse.
 This was one of those times.
-We were trapped in that brewery for over THREE HOURS.
+We were trapped on that Spaten brewery tour for over three hours.

 Here are some other things I could have done in Munich with three extra hours:

 - I could have zip-lined Olympic Stadium.

-- I could have learned to surf on the Eisbach.
+- We could have learned to surf on the Eisbach.
 From scratch.

-- I could have test-driven a few BMWs on the autobahn.
+- We could have test-driven a few BMWs on the autobahn.

-- I could have finished one liter at the Hofbrauhaus.
-(I drink slow as hell, alright!?)
+- I could have finished one liter at the Hofbräuhaus.
+(I drink slow as hell, okay?)

 Actually, most of the day bordered on this metaphor.
 There was a lot of eye-rolling and checking out the status of my fingernails every other minute.
 A lot of huffing, puffing, and whisper-yelling to my husband, “When.
 The hell.
 Is this.
 Gonna.
 Be.
 OVER!”